stakater/Playbook/content/tools/release/jenkins/developer-documentation.md

 ### Single Sign-on

-Yes, our jenkins setup supports SSO
+Yes, our jenkins setup supports SSO.
+We use jenkins open id connect to achieve this.

 ## Installation